 For the roughly 2,600 men who are diagnosed with breast cancer in the United States annually, the news can be very surprising.
 Men who are diagnosed with breast cancer are not alone; our team of male breast cancer specialists at Dana-Farber Brigham Cancer Center is focused on providing the care and support that male breast cancer patients need at the time of diagnosis, during treatment, and later as survivors.
 We offer cutting-edge oncologic care, as well as emotional and psychosocial

 support services and coordination of care with other providers.

 In addition to treating men with breast cancer, our physician-researchers are also involved in research focused on male breast cancer.
-Because this disease is rarer in men than in women, more research is needed to learn about causes of breast cancer,
+Because breast cancer is rarer in men than in women, more research is needed to learn about causes, optimal treatments,

-optimal treatments, and side effects of these treatments in men.
-Our ongoing research will be key to advancing our understanding of breast cancer in men, and to developing the best therapies.
+and side effects of these treatments in men.
+Our ongoing research will be key to advancing our understanding of this disease, and to developing the best therapies.

-Because early detection is so important in breast cancer, men need to know that this disease can affect them too.
-Symptoms that men should watch for are similar to symptoms of women's breast cancer.
+A: Because early detection is so important in breast cancer, men need to know that this disease can affect them too.
+Signs and symptoms that men should watch for are similar to those of women's breast cancer.
 They include:

 - A lump or swelling in the breast or in lymph nodes under the arm or around the collar bone